 - Ms. Ritambhara Gond has received the ‘2019 Ludo Frevel Crystallography Scholarship’ from the International Centre for Diffraction Data (ICDD), USA.

-- aNANt is an initiative of Materials Theory and Simulations Group at Materials Research Centre, to develop and host an open-access online repository of functional materials.
+- aNANt is an initiative of Materials Theory and Simulations Group (ThSim) at Materials Research Centre, to develop and host an open-access online repository of functional materials.
 It is the first materials database from India and currently hosts electronic data of over 23000 MXenes.

 We heartily welcome all to MRC day on 10th December, 2022 (Saturday).
 On this day, we will be showcasing our scientific achievements through invited talks, student talks, and poster presentations.